 What to see in Kyoto

 Kyoto has 17 – you read that right – seventeen UNESCO World Heritage sites and is widely considered the cultural hub of Japan.
-These are some of the best places to visit if you only have 2 or 3 days in Kyoto.
+These are some of the best places to add to your Kyoto itinerary if you only have 2 or 3 days in this former imperial capital.

 1. Nishiki Market